AkramAki/cinic10-source-classifier/README.md

 ### ✅ Before You Start

-Before running the code, make sure to **download the CINIC-10 dataset** and set up the environment.
+Before running the code, make sure to **download the CINIC-10 dataset**, set up the environment and run the python script to generate Labels for the Dataset.

 1. Navigate to the `data/` directory.